LuigiPagani/QM_Notes/README.md

 # Quantum Physics Lecture Notes

-This repository contains the lecture notes for the Quantum Physics course held at Polytechnique University of Milan during the academic year 2022-2023 by Professor Marco Finazzi.
+This repository contains the lecture notes for the course on numerical methods for partial differential equations, taught by Marco Finazzi at Polytechnic University of Milan during the 2022/23 academic year, with minor additions and modifications.
+The intellectual property remains with the aforementioned professor, who has not reviewed this document.
+It is intended solely as a supplementary resource for the lectures, created by students for students, without any claims to replace official textbooks or attendance in the lectures.
+These notes are taken from the lectures and most of the illustrations are based on the professor's drawings, to whom the intellectual property also belongs.

 ## Course Information